awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

       \* If [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) is enabled, all newly created volumes \(whether or not the **Encrypted** parameter is set to **Yes**\) are encrypted using the default KMS key\.
 Setting both the **Encrypted** and **Key** parameters allows you to specify a non\-default KMS key\.

    1. **Key**: If you chose **Yes** in the previous step, optionally enter the KMS key you want to use when encrypting the volumes\.
 Enter any KMS key that you previously created using the AWS Key Management Service\.
 You can paste the full ARN of any key that you have access to\.
-For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/) and the [Required CMK key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md) topic in this guide\.
-Note: Amazon EBS does not support asymmetric CMKs\.
+For information about setting up key policies for your customer managed keys, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/) and the [Required AWS KMS key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md)\.
 **Note**
 Providing a KMS key without also setting the **Encrypted** parameter results in an error\.